datacarpentry/python-ecology-lesson/SETUP.md

 ```
 jupyter notebook
 ```
-You can then connect to: http://localhost:8888
+You can then open this link in your browser: http://localhost:8888